tokio-rs/tracing/tracing-appender/README.md

     let file_appender = tracing_appender::rolling::hourly("/some/directory", "prefix.log");
 }
 ```
-This creates an hourly rotating file appender which outputs to `/some/directory/prefix.log.YYYY-MM-DD-HH`.
+This creates an hourly rotating file appender that writes to `/some/directory/prefix.log.YYYY-MM-DD-HH`.
 [`Rotation::DAILY`] and [`Rotation::NEVER`] are the other available options.

-It implements the `std::io::Write` trait.
-To use with a subscriber, it must be combined with a
-[`MakeWriter`] implementation to be able to record tracing spans/event.
+The file appender implements `std::io::Write`.
+To be used with `tracing_subscriber::FmtSubscriber`, it must be combined with a [`MakeWriter`] implementation to be able to record tracing spans/event.

 The [rolling] module's documentation provides more detail on how to use this file appender.

 ## Non-Blocking Writer
+The example below demonstrates the construction of a `non_blocking` writer with `std::io::stdout()`, which implements `MakeWriter`.
 ```rust
 fn main() {
     let (non_blocking, _guard) = tracing_appender::non_blocking(std::io::stdout());